officelifehq/docs/docs/documentation/installation.md

 #### Google

 Go to the Google Cloud console, and setup a new project.
-Create a new OAuth 2.0 client ID, using `https://yourapp.com/auth/google/callback` as autorized redirect URI.
+Create a new OAuth 2.0 client ID, using `https://yourapp.com/auth/google/callback` as Autorized redirect URI.
+The required scopes to add are: `.../auth/userinfo.email`, `.../auth/userinfo.profile` and `openid`.

 - `GOOGLE_CLIENT_ID`: the OAuth 2.0 client ID
 - `GOOGLE_CLIENT_SECRET`: the OAuth 2.0 client secret